OpenTerrace/openterrace-python/docs/installation.md

 pip install --editable .
 ```

-10. Verify that the ``ot`` virtual environment is picked up in VS Code.
+10. Verify that the ``ot`` virtual environment is picked up as the interpreter in VS Code.

 ![Select ot environment](_figures/conda_ot.jpg)